 Koi Fish Symbolize Good Luck and Fortune

 Koi fish also symbolize good luck and fortune.
-This is why in many parts of Asia, a factory may have a koi fish pond to bring them good luck and fortune.
+This is why a factory in many parts of Asia may have a koi fish pond to bring them good luck and fortune.

-Many believe in having the white koi fish in your home or your workplace will help bring good fortune and good luck.
+Many believe that having the white koi fish in your home or workplace will help bring good fortune and good luck.
 This is because the koi fish is a symbol of all things good.

 Koi Fish And Art Of Tattoos